 - network_peer_disconnected ( int id )

-Emitted whenever this MultiplayerAPI’s network_peer disconnects from a peer.
+Emitted when this MultiplayerAPI’s network_peer disconnects from a peer.
 Clients get notified when other clients disconnect from the same server.

 - server_disconnected ( )

-Emitted whenever this MultiplayerAPI’s network_peer disconnects from server.
+Emitted when this MultiplayerAPI’s network_peer disconnects from server.
 Only emitted on clients.

 - RPC_MODE_DISABLED = 0 — Used with Node.rpc_config or Node.rset_config to disable a method or property for all RPC calls, making it unavailable.
 Default for all methods.

 - RPC_MODE_REMOTE = 1 — Used with Node.rpc_config or Node.rset_config to set a method to be called or a property to be changed only on the remote end, not locally.
 Analogous to the

 remotekeyword.
 Calls and property changes are accepted from all remote peers, no matter if they are node’s master or puppets.